Vulgus: Legacy

-A follow-up game, Titan Warriors, originally known as Neo Vulgus, was in development for the Nintendo Entertainment System, but went unreleased.
+A follow-up game, Titan Warriors, originally known as Neo Vulgus, was in development for the Nintendo Entertainment System, but was not released.
 In 2001, Capcom released Vulgus as freeware for IBM PCs and PDAs.
-Vulgus is available in the compilation title Capcom Generation 3 for the Sony PlayStation and Saturn.
-The game was also included in the 2005 Capcom Classics Collection for the Sony PlayStation 2 and Microsoft's Xbox, in Capcom Classics Collection Reloaded for the PlayStation Portable and as a bonus game at Capcom Arcade Cabinet.
+Vulgus is available in the compilation title Capcom Generation 3 for the PlayStation and Saturn.
+The game is included in the 2005 Capcom Classics Collection for the PlayStation 2 and Xbox in Capcom Classics Collection Reloaded for the PlayStation Portable and as a bonus game at Capcom Arcade Cabinet.

-The Pow icon is re-used in many other Capcom games, like 1941: Counter Attack, Bionic Commando and Exed Exes.
+The Pow icon is re-used in many other Capcom games, like 1941: Counter Attack, Bionic Commando, and Savage Bees.
 Likewise, the Yashichi enemy has made later appearances in many Capcom games, usually in a more benign role as a power-up.
 Valgas, a boss character from the Power Stone series, has his name based on this game.

 In Marvel vs. Capcom 3: Fate of Two Worlds, Deadpool reveals that he is petitioning for Capcom to make Vulgus 2.